AaHaHaa/MMTools/README.md

 ## Demonstrations:<br>
 - **Self-steepening**
 The pulse's peak shifts in time, creating a sharp temporal edge.
+Self-steepening results from the nonlinear intensity-dependent group velocity.
+Source: "Examples\Some tutorials\10.
+Self-steepening_Shock wave"
 <img src="Readme_images/Self_steepening.gif" width=50%>

 - **Soliton self-frequency shift (SSFS)**
 The soliton redshifts due to intrapulse Raman scattering.
 In the animation, it shifts in time because redshifting makes the pulse slows down (in an anomalous-dispersion environment), slower than the user-defined moving window.
+Source: "Examples\Some tutorials\6.
+Soliton self-frequency shift"
 <img src="Readme_images/SSFS.gif" width=50%>

 ## History:<br>